COVID-19 Advice for Bodies Corporate

 Self-Isolation in an Apartment

-Our lobby is for is an understanding at Government (MOH) level that not all apartment buildings are suitable for self-isolation and that the Public Health authorities need to consider a range of additional criteria when assessing the suitability of self-isolation at home for a person who lives in an apartment building.
+As body corporate members well know, self-isolation in an apartment is very different from self-isolation in a standalone home.
+The BCCG National Executive is concerned that whilst it is possible to self-isolate in an apartment, a good many apartment buildings are simply not suitable for self-isolation.
+Not all apartment buildings are suitable for self-isolation and Public Health authorities need to consider a range of additional criteria when assessing the suitability of self-isolation at home for a person who lives in an apartment building.
 The four most compelling criteria are:

 - Most apartments open on to ‘common property’ – most stand-alone homes do not.